kdsoup/caddiepy/README.md

 Most of the code for Caddiepy is adapted from the implementation of Caddie.
 The theory of Combinatory Automatic Differentiation is based on the paper [Combinatory Adjoints and Differentiation](https://elsman.com/pdf/msfp22.pdf) [1].

-The Caddiepy project is the subject of my Bachelor's thesis in Computer Science at DIKU, University of Copenhagen.

 # Setup

 To be able to run Caddiepy, the Standard ML compiler toolkit [MLKit](https://github.com/melsman/mlkit) is required.